spotify/web-audio-bench/doc/Example.md

 * The performance is similar across browsers for AudioBufferSourceNode and OscillatorNode.
 * There are big variations in GainNode and BiquadFilterNode automation performance.
 * The most expensive node types are CompressorNode and the nodes involving FFT; WaveShaperNode, ConvolverNode and PannerNode, with variations across browsers.
+* Safari has the fastest baseline and most nodes are a bit faster.
+This could indicate faster framework, such as a more efficient audio graph traversal / audio data propagation.
-* The **MixedBenchmark** metric is a compound score using a handful of the most commonly used nodes.
+* The MixedBenchmark metric is a compound score using a handful of the most commonly used nodes.
 It can be used as an overall score for a given platform and browser.

 ![Mac Graph](mac_graph.png)